ropg/SVESADS/README.md

 &nbsp;

-## H for help
+## H for Help

-Even without trying to detect the triangle in software but just from looking at various aerial images, it's clear the triangle is probably too simple: there's simply too damn many triangles appearing in the wild.
-So this needs a more complex shape, yet one that is still simple enough to show itself when scaled down to something like 10x10 pixels and simple enough to be remembered and made by people in distress with whatever materials they have at hand.
-Behold the second experiment: "H for help"
+Even without trying to detect the triangle in software but just from looking at various aerial images, it became clear that a triangle is probably too simple of a shape: there's simply too damn many triangles appearing in the wild.
+So this needs a more complex shape, yet one that is still simple enough to show itself when scaled down to something like 10x10 pixels and most importantly: simple enough to be remembered and made by people in distress with whatever materials they have at hand.
+Behold the second experiment: "H for Help"

 ![](images/H.png)

+### But doesn't that also have false positives?

+Of course it does.
+There's helipads with H's on them that look somewhat similar (if less rectangular), hospitals may have large H's, and in a built-up everonment every so often you will seen a building air conditioner unit or a window washing crane that is shaped exactly like an H. But these are generally always there, so they can be marked as false positives.
+We need to do more actual testing, but in nature the 10 or so pixels seem to be enough to prevent false positives.

 &nbsp;